DKFN/sknk/docs/hands-on/weather.md

 This one will be a bit more complex because it takes the city name in parameter thens call www.prevision-meteo.ch free meteo API to get current weather

-Go back to your route fol
+Go back to your root folder and create the base for the child app `superweather/childapp/src/index.js`

 [Implement child app indexjs]